xtensor-stack/xtensor/docs/source/pitfall.rst

     that hold references to local variables.
 When the function returns, these local variables are destroyed, and the returned expression contains dangling references.

-    The fix is to use explicit container types to force evaluation:
+    The fix is to force evaluation of only the returned expression — intermediate lazy expressions are safe as long as they do not outlive the function:

     .. code::